Conducted energy devices (Taser)

 A new project called the 'Independent Review into Disproportionate Effects of Use of Taser' was set-up to identify, understand and tackle the root causes of racial disproportionality in police use of Taser.
 Announced in December 2020 by the NPCC Lead for Less Lethal Weapons and the College of Policing, the project will formally launch in January 2021, with Junior Smart OBE acting as the Panel Chair.

-The National Police Chiefs’ Council lead for Taser and less lethal weapons is Deputy Assistant Commissioner Lucy D’Orsi.
+The National Police Chiefs’ Council lead for Taser and less lethal weapons is Chief Constable Lucy D’Orsi.